Terrace reflections

 • inspire the community’s imagination, allowing them to engage with arts and culture beyond the confines of a museum or gallery

-• enhance Nelson Bay’s beautiful environment and create a vibrant, eye catching display as part of the waterfront of Nelson Bay.
+• enhance Raymond Terrace’s beautiful environment and create a vibrant, eye catching display.

-• reinforce the unique identity and picturesque environment of Nelson Bay
+• reinforce the unique identity and historic environment of Raymond Terrace.

 • provide a highly visible platform for creative expression and development.